BenFradet/benfradet.github.io/_posts/2015-12-16-Exploring-spark.ml-with-the-Titanic-Kaggle-competition.md

 val dfWithTitle = df.withColumn("Title", titleUDF(col("Name")))
 {% endhighlight %}

-Unfortunately, every passenger's name doesn't comply with this regex and I had to face some noise.
+Unfortunately, every passenger's name doesn't comply with this regex and this resulted in some noise in the `Title` column.
 As a result, I just looked for the distinct titles produced by my UDF
 {% highlight scala %}dfWithTitle.select("Title").distinct(){% endhighlight %}
 and adapted it a bit: